kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 Know this - because kōura is portfolio based, your KiwiSaver performance won't align with any fund

-- kōura offers investors these six different funds and builds a personalised portfolio, so your KiwiSaver money will be split up into the kōura funds based on your risk profile and suggested apportionment.
+- kōura offers investors these nine different funds and builds a personalised portfolio, so your KiwiSaver money will be split up into the kōura funds based on your risk profile and suggested apportionment.

 - For example, after completing the kōura survey, your portfolio may allocate 20% in the NZ Equities Fund, 20% in Fixed Interest Fund, 18% in Rest of World Fund, 7% in the Emerging Markets Fund and 35% in the US Equities Fund.